jdede/inet-showcases/docs/visualizer/networknode/index.md

 for this example, it can be run by selecting the `VisualizingNodes` configuration from the ini file.

-The network contains two `AdhocHosts`, `pedestrian` and `car`.
-We change the default icon of `pedestrian` by modifying its display string in the `NetworkNodeVisualizerShowcase.ned` file.
-(Note that the default icon also can be modified in the node's *Properties* on the *Appearance* tab.)
+The network contains two `AdhocHost` nodes, `pedestrian` and `car`.
+We change the default icon of nodes by modifying their display string in the `NetworkNodeVisualizerShowcase.ned` file.
+(Note, that the default icon also can be modified in the node's *Properties* on the *Appearance* tab.)

+**NOTE:** You can find new icons in the *inet/images/misc/* folder.

 ``` {.snippet}
 car: AdhocHost {